chantastic/sites/pages/index.md

 ```

 Destructuring assignment is used a lot in [function components](#function-component).
-These component declarations belowe are equivalent.
+These component declarations below are equivalent.

 ```jsx
 function Greeting(props) {